Graduate Student Instructor Overview

-GSI responsibilities: GSIs must attend general course lectures on TBD and teach a recitation section on TBD.
+GSI responsibilities: GSIs must attend general course lectures and teach a recitation section.
 GSIs are responsible for helping their recitation students with assignments and grading exams and projects.
 They also provide general support for the course.
 Weekly work commitment will average 7.5 to 9.49 hours.

 - attend lectures.
 2 hr/wk

 - prepare recitation.
 2 hr/wk

 - grade exams and projects.
 1 hr/wk

 Required Qualifications: Courses or background in architectural or engineering structures; knowledge of structural system analysis and design; good analytic ability – math, physics and basic mechanics.
 Include a brief CV outlining your experience and qualifications.